Text by Anastasia Niedinger

-As directors yourself and Koyama talk about splitting the film into visual and narrated stories which wrestle with one another, creating an in-between space, and even new scenes generated by the viewer.
-What are the benefits of dissonant story architecture, as opposed to the consonant, or “coherent” narratives in a traditional Western film?
+As directors, you and Koyama talk about splitting the film into visual and narrated stories which wrestle with one another, creating an in-between space and even new scenes generated by the viewer.
+What are the benefits of dissonant story architecture, as opposed to the consonant or “coherent” narratives in a traditional Western film?

 Benefit… I wonder what this is?
 I think making so-called conventional, linear narratives has its merits and I don’t doubt that there is a great skill in constructing them, but I equally feel very frustrated by the laziness and also the arrogance of imposing ‘correct’ ways to tell a story.
 So for me, it’s not just about breaking tradition (a western narrative tradition) but more that I feel compelled to shake things.
 Having said that, when I’m doing the work, it’s not like I am always thinking about how I can go against something.

 How did you and Entopia come together for the release of this project?
-What does it mean to you to be affiliated with Bill Kouligas’ new PAN offshoot?
+What does being affiliated with Bill Kouligas’ new PAN offshoot mean to you?